davidcarboni/scloud/README.md

  The aim is to reduce cognitive load and build good expectations about the pieces that make up your system.

-## Serverless CDK infrastructure

-The folder you're likely looking for is: https://github.com/davidcarboni/scloud/tree/main/cdk-patterns/src or the package `@scloud/cdk-patterns`

-This repo contains a set of AWS CDK patterns packaged as functions so you can put serverless architectures together with a few function calls.
-The aim is to make it easy to put together typical infrastructure building blocks that can be reused (and/or tweaked) across projects.

-The name 'scloud' means 'simple cloud', but could equally mean other things.
-These patterns are designed to be basic and not finely configurable, on the basis that keeping things standad, simple, even a bit stupid (you can decide for yourself what the S in Scloud stands for) is a good way to get things done and get on with life.

 ## Github secrets and variables

 The other folder you'll want to look in is: https://github.com/davidcarboni/scloud/tree/main/cdk-github/src or the package `@scloud/cdk-github`